-Robin Bone recently completed her 4th year in the DAN Management and Organizational Studies – Consumer Behaviour program.
-Along with her studies, Bone is a champion pole vaulter, winning gold at OUA and CIS Championships.
+Robin Bone graduated from the Consumer Behaviour program in the DAN Department of Management & Organizational Studies.
+Along with her studies, Bone was a champion pole vaulter, winning gold at OUA and CIS Championships.

 “As a student-athlete who is graduating this spring with a BMOS degree and also trying to perform my best at the track, it was important that I found a balance to fit all of my needs,” Bone said.
 “Being a part of the track and field team throughout my duration at Western was the best decision I could have made.
 The track and field team, under head coach Vickie Croley, became my family away from home and provided endless support and inspired me to continue working hard towards my athletic and academic goals.
 Of course, belonging to a team while pursuing a degree can often at times require late nights, large workloads and a few high moments of stress however my exceptional academic counsellor, Kelly Callahan, and the incredible BMOS professors made the two aspects of the student-athlete lifestyle fit together seamlessly.”

 Will Finch (BA '16) completed a major in Criminology.
 While he was a student, Finch also played for the Western Mustangs football team.

 In his four seasons with the Mustangs, Finch established himself as one of the greatest players in Western football history.